Gloucester Township Police Department dedicates walkway to World Autism Awareness Day

-GLOUCESTER COUNTY, New Jersey (WPVI) -- The Gloucester Township Police Department is recognizing World Autism Awareness Day with a new walkway.
+GLOUCESTER TWP., New Jersey (WPVI) -- The Gloucester Township Police Department is recognizing World Autism Awareness Day with a new walkway.

 They unveiled the colorful new walk that reads "Support Neurodiversity" just outside their department.